The right hue can make all the difference in how customers behave.

 Finding the balance between energy and calm is key in many dining room color schemes.
 “When Wendy’s creates an environment, we want one that customers will choose to visit time and time again,” Baugham says.
 “We’re trying to create a respite but also a more residential feel.”

-Like feel-good red, orange and yellow can be stimulating, says color consultant Wax.
+Like feel-good red, orange and yellow can be stimulating, says Amy Wax, a color consultant in Montclair, N.J.
 “They can make us feel adventurous and we may feel less guilty if we indulge.
 They’re playful and are a feel-good combination with food, but operators should avoid these colors if they’re trying to attract customers for a relaxing experience.”

 Most restaurants tend to incorporate some red, even if they want customers to linger, Wax says, because of its positive psychological impact.
 In a fine-dining restaurant the use of red might be as simple as in napkins alongside otherwise muted colors or a vase of red roses.